SENSUIKAN!

 29 October 1945:

-I-401, under Cdr (later Captain) Edward D. Spruance (former CO of USS LIONFISH (SS-298) and son of Admiral Raymond A. Spruance) and a skeleton 40-man American crew, departs Yokosuka for Sasebo with I-400 and I-14 escorted by the submarine rescue vessel USS GREENLET (ASR-10).
-[4]
+I-401, under Cdr (later Captain) Edward D. Spruance (former CO of USS LIONFISH (SS-298) and son of Admiral Raymond A. Spruance) and a skeleton 40-man American crew, departs Yokosuka for Sasebo with I-400 and I-14 escorted by submarine rescue vessel USS GREENLET (ASR-10).[4]

 A heavy storm arises while the ships are enroute south.
 The Americans find that I-401 rides remarkably smoothly even in rough seas due to her double hull construction.